 Courses are not self-paced.
 While flexibility is a benefit of online learning, flexibility does not equal loose and unstructured.
 Our courses have a syllabus and schedule of assignments with strict deadlines and high standards for participation and performance.
 Students must log into online courses regularly to meet expectations.

 The program is administered by the MJ-school's Office of Graduate Studies.
 The program director is Professor Rhonda Gibson, and Senior Associate Dean Heidi Hennink-Kaminski oversees all of the school's graduate programs.

 Whom do I contact if I run into problems as a student?

 Program administrators and faculty are aware of challenges facing working professionals pursuing graduate studies on a part-time basis.
 The program director is available for advising and support with academic issues.
 Faculty are available for specific course-related questions.
 Technical support is available from MJ-school staff and through help.unc.edu.

 How can I learn more about the program?

-Info sessions for prospective students are available on these dates (link to calendar).
+Info sessions for prospective students are available throughout the year and are listed on the calendar section of the program home page.
 Our graduate program staff and program director are available to answer your questions and connect you with more resources.
 Contact the Office of Graduate Studies at firstname.lastname@example.org or (919) 843-9471 to be added to our program email list or ask a question.

 QUESTIONS ABOUT THE APPLICATION PROCESS